-With Slack gaining popularity among business users, Microsoft has been able to see what features the users like most, and incorporate them into their chat application.
-Teams is the result of a lot of research, and continues to offer improved features that might just leave the competition behind.
+With Slack gaining popularity among business users, Microsoft has been able to see what features users like most and incorporate them into their chat application.
+Teams is the result of a lot of research and continues to offer improved features that might just leave the competition behind.

 This application is a perfect place to keep training materials, documentation about various processes within the company, and even standard weekly meeting notes.
 Once you start using OneNote, you may not be able to stop.

 Another more recent addition to Microsoft’s offering is their robust To Do list application.
 Much like Teams, To Do is constantly being updated with features that people have been requesting.
 While it had a rocky start with its lackluster feature set, the latest version has just about everything you want in a To Do list application.

 You can group tasks into different topics, add subtasks to any To Do item, and even create recurring tasks.
 These tasks will automatically sync up with Outlook, so you can view your items from any location.